Table of Contents

-Here’s a simple, classic album with a subtle clear imprint of just the bride and groom’s names in the Coronation font.
+Here’s another more simple version of the above couple’s classic album with a subtle clear imprint of just the bride and groom’s names in the Coronation font.
 This is a 10×10″ with Wedgewood blue leather.

 Here we have an 8×8″ family session album with the faux black leather called Texas Tea that has been imprinted with Coronation font in copper.